 Common respirators would have mitigated most of these risks.
 Asbestos is harmful if inhaled – by filtering the air or providing adequate ventilation, many of its most dire consequences could be avoided.
 When inhaled, the particles that make up asbestos are driven into the lung tissue.
 The lung tissue reacts to the irritant, working to envelope and remove it.
 As the damage continues, regenerative tissue can develop into malignant tissue.
 When that cancerous material penetrates the lining of the lungs and begins to grow on the outer walls, it is called mesothelioma.
 Mesothelioma can spread from there to the lining of other organs.
 Because the infection occurs within the chest and body cavity, it can be very difficult to treat.
 For the same reason, it’s very painful.
 Asbestos has been positively linked to mesothelioma.
 Exposure and the development of symptoms may be years, even decades, apart.
 The cumulative nature of exposure means that any exposure has the potential to be deadly, and continued exposure only increases the risk.
 For those working unprotected in close quarters filled with asbestos dust, there is a significant chance they will go on to develop an asbestos-related illness.

 Asbestos Prevention Ignored?

 The travesty of asbestos is that essentially every illness related to it can be prevented.
 The fact that industries ignored the danger for so long is completely unacceptable.
-If you or a loved one has recently been diagnosed with mesothelioma or another asbestos-related illness, we can help you seek justice.
+If you or a loved one has recently been diagnosed with mesothelioma, we can help you seek justice.
 We’re offering free consultations to those interested.
 If you’re suffering from an asbestos illness, you need to plan for the future of your family – we can help you do that.